OpenMDAO/OpenMDAO/openmdao/docs/features/debugging/listing_variables.rst

     openmdao.core.tests.test_expl_comp.ExplCompTestCase.test_feature_simple_var_tags
     :layout: interleave

-That example showed how to add tags when using the :code:`add_input` and :code`add_output` methods.
+This example showed how to add tags when using the :code:`add_input` and :code:`add_output` methods.
 You can also add tags to :code:`IndepVarComp` and :code:`ExecComp` Components using code like this:

 ::